POOSD/The-Legend-of-Kaneko-Ono/README.md

 Shir Nava - Completed UID 033 and 039, Velocity and Burndown charts, updated UI diagram, updated trello, helped fix bugs, Manual Tests, Presentation, Manual tests for UID 033 and 039.

-Daniel Trimble - Numerous bug fixes.
+Daniel Trimble - Helped with UID 032, UID 037, Numerous bug fixes both with this Sprints features and previously implemented features which broke and needed to be rebuilt or patched, recorded the demo, helped organize the presentation.

 Thomas Smith - Expanded UID 035 into fully implemented hacking mechanic & did a couple automated tests, revamped class diagram, helped fix enemy bullet mechanics